Robotic Contact Juggling: Experiments

 \subsection{Throw and Catch}

-We now demonstrate a motion planner for throwing and catching an object in rolling contact with a manipulator.
-We found that simple arm trajectories, parameterized by only a few parameters, suffice to achieve most planar throwing goals.
+We also tested rolling motion to a throw, followed by a catch.
+This is different than the previous contact juggling strategies because (a) we are solving for a specific goal state of the object as well as a set of manipulator controls that breaks the rolling assumptions (specifically the normal force $f_z = 0$), (b) the throw allows breaking the holonomic rolling constraint relating the hand and object contact locations, and (c) the catch adds the complexity of an instantaneous velocity change during the collision.
+For the throwing motion, simple arm trajectories, parameterized by only a few parameters, suffice to achieve most planar throwing goals.
 To search for optimal parameters in these low-dimensional trajectory spaces, we adopted a shooting method for trajectory optimization rather than iDC.

 Our throwing and catching example is inspired by pole throwing, catching, and balancing by quadcopters~\cite{Brescianini2013}.
 The idea is to throw the pole with nonzero angular velocity so that, after a high-friction, inelastic impact with a stationary horizontal surface, the pole has just enough kinetic energy to rotate to the upright position at zero velocity, at which point it can be stabilized in the vertical position.